CUBRID/cubrid-manual/en/ha.rst

 How to Detect Replication Mismatch
 ----------------------------------

 Replication mismatch between replication nodes, indicating that data of the master node and the slave node (or the replica node) is not identical, can be detected to some degree by the following process.
 You can also use :ref:`cubrid-checksumdb` utility to detect a replication inconsistency.
 However, please note that there is no more accurate way to detect a replication mismatch than by directly comparing the data of the master node to the data of the slave node (or the replica node).
-If it is determined that there has been a replication mismatch, you should rebuild the database of the master node to the slave nodei (or the replica node) (see :ref:`rebuilding-replication`.)
+If it is determined that there has been a replication mismatch, you should rebuild the database of the master node to the slave node (or the replica node) (see :ref:`rebuilding-replication`.)

 *   Execute **cubrid statdump** command and check **Time_ha_replication_delay**.
 When this value is bigger, replication latency can be larger; the bigger latency time shows the possibility of the larger replication mismatch.